Impact Wrestling Exec Talks Chances Of Enzo Amore Joining Company After Sexual Assault Probe Dropped

-Former WWE Cruiserweight Champion Enzo Amore confirmed through his lawyer on Wednesday that police are no longer investigating him for an alleged sexual assault he committed in October.
+Former WWE Cruiserweight Champion Enzo Amore confirmed through his lawyer on Wednesday that police are no longer investigating him for an alleged sexual assault he was accused of committing in October.
 With Amore teasing a return to the “entertainment industry” and looking forward to reconnecting with the fans who supported him in his pro wrestling career, it’s not clear whether WWE would want to rehire him.
 However, Impact Wrestling co-Executive Vice President Don Callis believes it wouldn’t be farfetched to hire the controversial 31-year-old grappler, should the opportunity present itself.

 According to Pro Wrestling Sheet, Callis appeared at a media teleconference on Wednesday, and was asked what he feels about possibly hiring Enzo Amore as one of Impact Wrestling’s newest talents.
 Amore was fired by WWE in January after he supposedly failed to inform management of the Phoenix Police Department’s investigation into his sexual assault case before reports of the alleged incident became public.